Contrast-Security-OSS/DjanGoat/docs/a1/SQL-Injection-Concatenation.md

-# A1: SQL Injection Concatentation
+# A1: SQL Injection Concatenation

 ### Description